New Brunswick: Indigenous societies

 Paleo-Indians are believed to have been the first humans on the land of New Brunswick, settling there roughly 10,000 years ago.
 Because their descendants did not leave a written record, there is a lack of knowledge of the history of the area before the arrival of European explorers.
-At the time of European contact, inhabitants were the Micmac of New Brunswick's eastern coast, the Maliseet of the Wolastoq valley, and the Passamaquoddy of the St. Croix River valley.
-These people all lived a hunter-gatherer lifestyle.
-Many tribal placenames originate from their Eastern Algonquian languages, such as Aroostook, Bouctouche, Memramcook, Petitcodiac, Quispamsis, Richibucto and Shediac.
+New Brunswick's land base has formed integral parts of the homelands of three First Nations since time immemorial: the Mi’kmaq, Wolastoqiyik, and Passamaquoddy of Wabanakia.
+Much of the eastern coast falls within the Mi'kmaw district of Siknikt (Signigtewa'gi) in their country of Mi'kma'ki; the western half of the province is covered by the Wolastoqiyik homeland: Wolastokuk, named for the Wolastoq or Saint John River; and Peskotomuhkatik, the Passamaquoddy country, surrounds the bay named for the nation.
+Many placenames in the province originate from their Eastern Algonquian languages, such as Aroostook, Bouctouche, Memramcook, Petitcodiac, Richibucto and Shediac.